Survivor (Destiny's Child album): Singles

-Guitar riff from "Edge of Seventeen" by Stevie Nicks (pictured) was sampled on "Bootylicious".
+The guitar riff from "Edge of Seventeen" by Stevie Nicks (pictured) was sampled on "Bootylicious".
 Nicks would later appear in the song's accompanying music video, playing the sampled riff.

 "Survivor" was released as the lead single from Survivor on March 6, 2001, to mixed critical reception.
 A commercial success, it became Destiny's Child's fourth consecutive US Billboard Hot 100 top-three single, peaking at number two.
 The digital single was certified platinum by the Recording Industry Association of America (RIAA) in July 2020.
 Internationally, the song reached the summit in Ireland, Norway and the United Kingdom, and the top ten in 15 additional countries.
 Despite a mixed critical response, it won Best R&B Performance by a Duo or Group with Vocals at the 44th Annual Grammy Awards (2002), marking Destiny's Child's third and final Grammy Award win as a group.
 Its Darren Grant-directed accompanying music video depicts the members as shipwreck survivors on a desert island.
 The video was released as the group's first DVD single, which peaked at number nine on the US Top Music Videos and was certified gold by the RIAA.
 At the 2001 MTV Video Music Awards, the video won Best R&B Video, also being nominated for Best Pop Video and Best Group Video.